evidentlyai/evidently/docs/book/installation/install-evidently.md

 There is no need to enable nbextension for this case. `Evidently` uses an alternative way to display visuals.

 {% hint style="info" %}
 **Visualizations in cloud notebooks other than Colab**.
-When displaying Evidently Reports and Test Suites, you will need to **explicitly specify the inline method**.
+When displaying Evidently Reports and Test Suites, you will need to **explicitly specify the inline show method**.
 Consult [this section](../integrations/notebook-environments.md) for help.
 If you face issues, you can get the output as a separate HTML file and view it in a browser.
 {% endhint %}

 # Windows